kwakchulyong/SpringbootH2Database/README.md

 Validation Check
 ![title](/screenshoot/2.png)

-• The username field accepts alpha-numeric values only
+• The username field accepts alpha-numeric values only<br/>
-• The username length is no less than 5 characters
+• The username length is no less than 5 characters<br/>
-• The username is not already registered
+• The username is not already registered<br/>
-• The password has a minimum length of 8 characters and contains at least 1 number, 1 uppercase, and 1 lowercase character
+• The password has a minimum length of 8 characters and contains at least 1 number, 1 uppercase, and 1 lowercase character<br/>
-• The user gets feedback when the username or the password doesn't meet the criteria
+• The user gets feedback when the username or the password doesn't meet the criteria<br/>
-• Upon submission of a valid username and password, they are persisted to a database
+• Upon submission of a valid username and password, they are persisted to a database<br/>
-• The user gets feedback that he/she has been registered
+• The user gets feedback that he/she has been registered<br/>

 List page
 ![title](/screenshoot/3.png)